Sean-Soklin/Face-ID-Attendance-system/README.md

 How to Run: Clear, step-by-step instructions on how to execute your code.
 -Install all the libraries in your computer
--Open vs code created a new folder
+-clone our project repository into vs code
--Create a folder name student_videos and store all your student videos in there put it in vs code folder -Copy all the .py files ( extract_video.py  , main.py , encoding_faces.py ) -Run extract_video.py file , the system will now extract each student frame from videos than save it into student_images folder
--Run encoding_faces.py , the system will now convert images into numerical this might takes lots of time -Run main.py every time you want to take attendance.
+-add all your student videos into the student_videos folder -Run extract_video.py file , the system will now extract each student frame from videos than save it student_images folder -Run encoding_faces.py , the system will now convert images into numerical vector this might takes lots of time -Run main.py every time you want to take attendance.
 -Let the student stand in front of the camera if the face matches it will display the student name on screen and mark them present , if not it will display unknown.